 Beavers.
 If you know anything about them, it’s that they’re brilliant builders, capable of engineering the most complex riverside structures – no crane or hard hat required.
 But why do beavers build dams in the first place?

-You see, beavers don’t actually live in the dam itself, instead using the barrier to create a pond of deep water.
-It’s in this pool they construct their real home: a small protective island or dome ‘lodge’ that serves as a dry living area and food store.
+In this pool, beavers construct their real home: a small protective island or dome ‘lodge’ that serves as a dry living area and food store.

 Not only are these ponds deep enough to deter land animals, but they also allow beavers to dig underwater entrances into the lodge.
 This means that if danger emerges, they can safely exit or escape through these tunnels.